What is Segmental Overgrowth & PROS (PIK3CA Related Overgrowth Spectrum)

 - PIK3CA related overgrowth spectrum (PROS) is an umbrella term for rare syndromes characterised by malformations and tissue overgrowth caused by somatic mutations in PIK3CA gene[1][2][3].
 Within the PROS condition malformations are seen in several different tissues such as skin, vasculature, bones, fat and brain tissue depending on the specific disease.

-- Some patients may fit in to one or more of the categories below, but there will also be those people (like myself) who don’t & therefore carry with them a diagnosis of just PROS.
+- Some patients may fit in to one or more of the categories below, but there will also be those people who don’t & therefore carry with them a diagnosis of just PROS.

 Within the PROS umbrella we see the following sub PROS conditions: